API Design

 Consistency

-- Con: The same problems exist for offset pagination as page pagination, if more data has been added you could see the same record returned twice in two requests.
+• Con: The same problems exist for offset pagination as page pagination, if more data has been added between the first request and second being made, the same record could show up in both pages.

 See this in action